Exocist/ICON-1.45-WIP/README.md

+20/06/2023 - Scavs added, have added all the book art to book art or jobs.
+Some abilities updated to use the book art as their icon.
+Some effects updated.

 18/06/2023 - Stalwarts and Wrights have now gotten an aether/vigilance counter.
 Jotunn added.

 18/06/2023 - Ruin beasts finished, have added Turn Breakdown to the effects and updated all relevant items with turn breakdown hyperlink.